 To mitigate market risks, investments are diversified across various countries, sectors, and/or companies.
-An overview of the portfolio composition as of each balance sheet date is provided in the Composition of Investments.

 Interest rate risk

 When investing in fixed-income securities, interest rate risk is incurred.
 This risk occurs when the interest rate of a security fluctuates.
 When interest rates decrease, the general expectation is that the value of fixed-income securities increases.
 Conversely, when interest rates rise, the general expectation is that the value of fixed-income securities decreases.